Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 With the above loading order, somefile.dic will be read first, then someotherfile.dic, and then anotherfile.dic.

-Finally, there is dicif. dicif reads a file as YAYA code, but only if that file exists.
+Finally, there is dicif (dictionary if). dicif reads a file as YAYA code, but only _if_ that file exists.
 Otherwise, the instruction is ignored.

 ```
 dicif, somefile.dic